Bernhard VII zur Lippe

 Last Edited=7 Sep 2007

 Margaret Lawless was born circa 1763.
-She was the daughter of Patrick Lawless and Mary Lawless.1,2 She married John Henry Scott, 1st Earl of Clonmell, son of John Scott and Rachel Prim, on 23 June 1779.2 She died on 5 November 1829 at Portman Square, London, England.2,3 Her will was probated in May 1830, at under £70,000.3
+She was the daughter of Patrick Lawless and Mary Lawless.1,2 She married John Henry Scott, 1st Earl of Clonmell, son of John Scott and Rachel Prim, on 23 June 1779.2 She died on 5 November 1829 at Portman Square, London, EnglandG.2,3 Her will was proven (by probate) in May 1830, at under £70,000.3

 Her married name became Scott.
-As a result of her marriage, Margaret Lawless was styled as Baroness Earlsfort of Lisson-Earl on 10 May 1784.
-As a result of her marriage, Margaret Lawless was styled as Viscountess Clonmell on 17 August 1789.
-As a result of her marriage, Margaret Lawless was styled as Countess of Clonmell on 20 December 1793.
+After her marriage, Margaret Lawless was styled as Baroness Earlsfort of Lisson-Earl on 10 May 1784.
+After her marriage, Margaret Lawless was styled as Viscountess Clonmell on 17 August 1789.
+After her marriage, Margaret Lawless was styled as Countess of Clonmell on 20 December 1793.

 Children of Margaret Lawless and John Henry Scott, 1st Earl of Clonmell